matthewdowney/roku/README.md

   Installation
 ================
+Linux:
 	To install, simply run `$ sudo ./install` inside of the install directory.
-(conversly, to uninstall you may navigate to the directory it installs to (/etc/roku) and run `$ sudo ./uninstall`)
+	To uninstall you may navigate to the directory it installs to (/etc/roku) and run `$ sudo ./uninstall`.
-Note: the Java JRE is required to run this software.
+Other:
+	This was written with *nix users in mind, but it can be used on other systems.
+The components are written in Java, so any computer that has the JRE installed can run this by saving Roku.jar somewhere and accessing it with `java -jar Roku.jar`.

   Use
 =======